hyc1230/hyc1230/README.md

 #### How to reach me

-I'm at Shenzhen Middle School (Junior Department!).
+I'm at Shenzhen Middle School (Junior Department).

-These are some of my social accounts: [Luogu/洛谷](https://www.luogu.com.cn/user/532854) AlgoPleasant | QQ 191039275
+These are some of my social accounts: Luogu hycJuRuo(765440) | QQ 191039275

 Welcome to visit my blog: <https://blog.heyc.eu.org>